gethiox/HIDI/README.md

 - Relatively good default configurations for keyboards and gamepads

 # Nice to have
-- Utilize mouse's relative input
+- Utilize relative mouse input
-- Gamepad analog deadzones and adjustable transform curve
 - configurable modifier key/keys for expanded mapping (key sequence like `modifier+KEY_A`)
-- Localhost mode for Linux users without requirement of separate machine (with jack and alsa midi support)
+- localhost mode for Linux users without requirement of separate machine (with jack and alsa midi support)
+- default device state in specific device configuration (octave, semitone, channel, mapping)

 ## Wishlist (far future)
 Features that are possible to achieve.
 With enough interest and support I may be motivated to implement these.